 Ethics laws were enacted to prevent both actual and apparent conflicts of interest between official duties and private interests.

-Applicable ethics laws and regulations include: (Links these are all broken on your site)
+Applicable ethics laws and regulations include:

 Public Officers Law section 73-a: Financial Disclosure Statements (FDSs)